Yeh Raaste Hain Pyaar Ke

-Yeh Raaste Hain Pyaar Ke (These Are The Paths of Love) is a 2001 Bollywood romantic drama film.
-It is a love triangle, directed by Deepak Shivdasani.
-It stars Ajay Devgn, Preity Zinta and Madhuri Dixit in the lead roles, along with Sunny Deol making a extended special appearance.
+Yeh Raaste Hain Pyaar Ke (These Are The Paths of Love) is a 2001 Indian Hindi-language romantic drama film directed by Deepak Shivdasani.
+It stars Ajay Devgn, Preity Zinta and Madhuri Dixit, along with Sunny Deol in a special appearance.

-Yeh Raaste Hai Pyaar Ke released on 10th August 2001, directly clashing with Farhan Akhtar's directorial debut Dil Chahta Hai starring Aamir Khan.
-The film received mixed to negative reviews from critics and performed decently at the box office.
+Yeh Raaste Hai Pyaar Ke was released on 10 August 2001, directly clashing with Farhan Akhtar's directorial debut Dil Chahta Hai also starring Zinta.
+The film received mixed-to-negative reviews from critics and was a box-office failure.

 Plot

 Two con artists and car thieves, Vicky (Ajay Devgn) and Sakshi (Preity Zinta), are faced with death when they accidentally kill Bhanwarlal's (Deep Dhillon) brother.
-Bhanwarlal and his other brother swear to avenge the death of their brother and mistakenly kill Rohit Verma (Ajay Devgn), who is a look-alike of Vicky.
+Bhanwarlal and his other brother swear to avenge the death of their brother and mistakenly kill Rohit Verma (Ajay Devgn), who is a lookalike of Vicky.

-The mistaken identity causes Sakshi to think that Vicky is dead and she is devastated.
-Meanwhile, unknown to Sakshi and Bhanwarlal, Vicky is alive and reaches Manali where he is constantly confused for Rohit.
-On discovering Rohit's wealth Vicky realizes that he has hit the jackpot and decides to play along.
+The mistaken identity causes Sakshi to think that Vicky is dead, and she is devastated.
+Meanwhile, unknown to Sakshi and Bhanwarlal, Vicky is alive and reaches Manali, where he is constantly confused for Rohit.
+On discovering Rohit's wealth, Vicky realizes that he has hit the jackpot and decides to play along.
 Soon Rohit's father, Pratap Verma (Vikram Gokhale), arrives home to find Vicky in his bed.

 Vicky tries to trick Pratap Verma, but he already knows that Rohit is dead.
-He convinces Vicky to pose as Rohit for the sake of his daughter-in-law, Neha (Madhuri Dixit) who is in denial/shock to the fact that her husband died on the same day that they got married.
+He convinces Vicky to pose as Rohit for the sake of his daughter-in-law, Neha (Madhuri Dixit), who is in denial/shock to the fact that her husband died on the same day that they got married.
 He agrees to do the job for money.
-However, halfway through the job he decides to grab the money and returns to Sakshi.
-They are about to forget all about Rohit and start a life of their own, when Vicky discovers that he is responsible for Rohit's death since Bhanwarlal meant to kill him and not Rohit.
+However, halfway through the job, he decides to grab the money and returns to Sakshi.
+They are about to forget all about Rohit and start a life of their own when Vicky discovers that he is responsible for Rohit's death since Bhanwarlal meant to kill him and not Rohit.
 He realizes the debt he owes to Rohit and decides to return, leaving Sakshi once again.

-Meanwhile, Sakshi's uncle and aunt try to have her marry to Bhanwarlal's youngest brother.
+Meanwhile, Sakshi's uncle and aunt try to have her marry Bhanwarlal's youngest brother.
 She runs away to Manali to be with Vicky.
-Vicky at this point can't tell Neha the truth and so tells Sakshi that he can't be with her.
+Vicky, at this point, can't tell Neha the truth and so tells Sakshi that he can't be with her.
 Soon, with the arrival of Bhanwarlal and Sakshi's aunt and uncle, the truth unravels.
-Finally, Neha realizes that her husband is actually dead and she accepts the reality.
+Finally, Neha realizes that her husband is actually dead, and she accepts the reality.
 Vicky and Sakshi get back together.
-It is implied that Neha may find happiness again and start a new life with her childhood buddy, Sagar (Sunny Deol), who loved her from the beginning.
+It is implied that Neha finds happiness again and starts a new life with her childhood buddy, Sagar (Sunny Deol), who loved her from the beginning.